yangyi-shen/c-password-generator/readme.md

-# c-password-generator
+# password-generator
-A simple password generator I wrote to familiarise myself with the basics of C.
+A simple password generator I wrote to familiarize myself with the basics of C.

 ## how to run:
 1. Download this repository